 You can use one of two routes when setting up a gluten-free kitchen.

-The first and preferred option is to make your kitchen 100 percent gluten free.
-This is ideal if you live alone or if your family will be going gluten free together.
+The first and preferred option is to make your kitchen 100 percent gluten-free.
+This is ideal if you live alone or if your family will be going gluten-free together.

-I know many families that decide to make their kitchen a dedicated gluten-free kitchen even if just one member of the family has celiac.
+I know many families that decide to make their kitchen a dedicated gluten-free kitchen, even if just one member of the family has celiac.
 I love this “we’re all in it together” attitude!

 If you can make a dedicated gluten-free kitchen either now or one day, do it.
 In a world full of gluten, I know I’m always safe at home, which has done wonders for my mental health and sanity.

-Regardless, I’ll help you figure out how to approach setting up a gluten-free kitchen, whether you’re setting up a dedicated gluten-free kitchen or sharing one with the gluten-eaters in your life.
+Regardless, I’ll help you figure out how to approach setting up a gluten-free kitchen, whether setting up a dedicated gluten-free kitchen or sharing one with the gluten-eaters in your life.

 Step #1: Audit Your Pantry and Fridge